 - tenderness at the sinus tarsi

-Often, symptoms should be differentiated from subtalar joint pain secondary to subtalar joint arthritis.
+Often, symptoms should be differentiated from those associated with subtalar joint pain secondary to subtalar joint arthritis.

 Generally, it would be best if you saw your doctor to confirm the diagnosis of sinus tarsi syndrome.
 We must rule out other causes of ankle pain.
-Examples include ankle joint arthritis, peroneal tendonitis, or lateral ligament sprain.
+Examples include ankle joint arthritis, peroneal tendonitis, and lateral ligament sprain or tarsal coalition.
 Often, we use MRI to exclude these other causes.
 Sometimes, we see inflammation in the sinus tarsi on MRI.

 Sinus tarsi syndrome treatment

-Generally, we use simple sinus tarsi syndrome treatments.
+Generally, we use simple treatments for sinus tarsi syndrome.

 Firstly, shoe selection is essential.
-Many people with sinus tarsi symptoms have flat feet or overpronate.
+Many people with symptoms of sinus tarsi have flat feet or overpronate.
 Shoes that support flat feet can make a big difference.
-Moreover, orthotics for sinus tarsi syndrome to support the medial arches can also help.
+Moreover, orthotics for sinus tarsi syndrome can also help support the medial arches.
 Taping or bracing may be used by some podiatrists.
 A special ankle brace for sinus tarsi syndrome can be pretty helpful.

 Secondly, physiotherapy to improve the ankle’s strength, balance, and mobility can reduce the load on the sinus tarsi.